Why December Is the Best Time to Open a Premium Credit Card

 That means if you time your card opening right — typically late November or December — you can often use:

-• And potentially another full set of credits at the start of your second cardmember year (Year 3)
+• And again the start of your second cardmember year (Jan 2027, Year 3)

 … all before your second annual fee posts.

-Let’s break down how year-end timing works for the three awesome credit cards!
+Let’s break down how year-end timing works for these four credit cards!

 Here are some of the most useful calendar-year credits: